Food Insecure Cost-Share Grant Program

 - Reduce food insecurity in urbanized areas by increasing food production and availability to local residents.

-- Develop production infrastructure and direct distribution venues, and reconstruct product facilities
+- Develop production infrastructure and direct distribution venues or reconstruct product facilities.

-- Enhance already established areas within a community and provide assistance to the community
+- Enhance already established areas within a community and provide food production assistance to the community.